dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 And if `num` is always a concrete number, as its name would suggest, then this is probably the correct code.
 But variable names don't alway convey everything important about them, and it might be the case that `num` could be None.
-If so, you'll instead want to write:
+If that happened in the above code, you would get a runtime type error because you can't check if `None` is greater than zero.
+So, you would instead want to write:

 ```python
 if num is not None and num > 0: